-For example, self-care can also mean getting an annual check up with your doctor.
-Or flossing your teeth every night, exercising even on the days you don’t feel like it, or going to bed instead of staying up to watch one more episode.
+For example, self-care can also mean getting an annual check-up with your doctor.
+Or flossing your teeth every night, prioritizing exercising even when you don’t feel like it, or going to bed instead of staying up to watch one more episode.

 And sometimes self-care involves things you don’t even think of as self-care at all, like decluttering!
-But not only is decluttering a way to practice self-care, but decluttering is important for self-care.
+But not only is decluttering a way to practice self-care, decluttering is really important for self-care.

 The negative impact clutter has on your life

-While we may not always realize it when we’re in the midst of it, clutter can have a really negative impact on your life.
+While you may not always realize it when you’re in the midst of it, clutter can have a really negative impact on your life.

 Clutter and stress